Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising

-Recently, PMN~\cite{TPAMI23/PMN} introduce a novel strategy that integrates paired real data and noise modeling, forming a kind of augmented hybrid data.
-Moreover, LLD~\cite{CVPR23/LLD} proposed a hybrid training strategy based on PMN, comprising two strategies: the dark shading correction strategy and the zero-mean noise strategy.
+Recently, PMN~\cite{TPAMI23/PMN} introduces a novel strategy that integrates paired real data and noise modeling, forming a kind of augmented hybrid data.
+Moreover, LLD~\cite{CVPR23/LLD} proposes a hybrid training strategy based on PMN, comprising two strategies: the dark shading correction strategy and the zero-mean noise strategy.
 The dark shading correction strategy relies on paired real data, while the zero-mean noise strategy relies on data synthesized based on noise modeling.
 By integrating the signal-independent noise model of LLD via the zero-mean noise strategy, LLD* achieves competitive performance in low-light denoising.
 The above hybrid-based methods not only involve noise modeling but also depend on the quality of paired real data.
-For the sake of controlling variables, we exclude them from comparisons in Section~\ref{subsec:public}.
+For the sake of controlling variables, we exclude hybrid-based methods from comparisons in Section~\ref{subsec:public}.

-To facilitate a fair comparison with hybrid-based methods, we develop the noise augmentation method of PMN based on PNNP.
-PMN argues that only signal-dependent shot noise can be accurately modeled, thus proposing the shot noise augmentation (SNA) method to generate hybrid data.
+To ensure a fair comparison with hybrid-based methods, we extend PNNP by developing the noise augmentation method PMN.
+Since only signal-dependent shot noise can be reliably modeled, PMN introduces shot noise augmentation (SNA) to generate hybrid data.